Enable or Disable the CI/CD Pipeline for Deployments

 1. Click Menu in the upper right corner and select Settings.

-When others deploy to this remote branch, you'll be notified so you can refresh your workspace to pick up their changes.
-This target branch is also preselected in the Publish dialog when you deploy your visual application, but you can change it.
+In addition, when others deploy to this target branch in the remote repo, you'll be notified so you can refresh your workspace to pick up their changes.

-• The option is disabled when all packaging jobs for the target branch are disabled.
-Select the option to start using CI/CD pipelines for deployments.
+• Select the option to start using CI/CD pipelines for deployments.

 Selecting the option enables all pipelines associated with the repository's selected target branch.
 You'll need to do this, for example, if you want to deploy your changes to other Visual Builder instances, such as to a test or production instance.